 NQAI Level 8 degree or equivalent H2.2.
 GPA 3.0 or international qualification.
 IELTS score of 6.5 or equivalent if applicable.
-Students who do not meet the honours degree requirement but have a level 8 degree may be admitted to the PDip course with the possibility of progressing to the MA if they receive a minimum of 60% in their course work during the year, subject to qualifying examination and appropriate arrangements.
+Students who do not meet the honours degree requirement but have a level 7 degree (Merit 2) may be admitted to the PDip course with the possibility of progressing to the MA if they receive a minimum of 60% in their course work during the year.

 1 year, full-time